How-tos

 Infant calibration

 You can specify calibration type in eyetracker_eyelink_infant.zm, too.
 For infants, use 3 point HV3 calibration (this is CALIB_TYPE_3C in ZEP; other options are 3A, 5B,9).
 Do not repeat the first point, and use Force Manual Accept.
-Don’t do drift checks.
+Don’t do drift checks for infant experiments: drift checks make the experiment longer, and recalibrating isn’t really an option with infants anyway.

 Preparing/finishing stimulus files under Windows